 Following the NSW government example, Thomas Nevin photographed men convicted in the Hobart Supreme Court who were housed in the adjoining Hobart Gaol.
 Those men who were convicted in regional courts with sentences longer than three months were transferred to Hobart.
 He took at least two original photographs of the prisoner, on different occasions: the first, the booking shot, was taken on entry into the prison, sometimes when the prisoner was unshaved and in ordinary or street clothing as soon as convicted; the second was taken fourteen days prior to the prisoner's discharge.
 Additional prisoner photographs were taken by Nevin at the Port Arthur penitentiary between 1872 and 1874, and at the Cascades Prison for Males with the assistance of his younger brother Constable John Nevin in the unusual circumstance of the transfer of 103 prisoners from the Port Arthur prison to the Hobart Gaol at the request of the Parliament in 1873.
 Up to six duplicates were produced from each negative.

-Above: One of earliest tenders taken up by Nevin at the Office of the Superintendent of Police for provision of police gazette photographs, The Mercury 23 December 1872.
+Above: One of earliest tenders taken up by Nevin at the Office of the Superintendent of Police for provision of police and gaol registers photographs, The Mercury 23 December 1872.